cloudposse-terraform-components/aws-datadog-monitor/src/README.md

 ### Inheritance

-The important thing to note here is that the default yaml is applied to every stage that it's deployed to.
-For dev specifically however, we want to override the thresholds and priority for this monitor.
+The default YAML is applied to every stage that it's deployed to.
+For `dev`, we override the thresholds and priority for this monitor.
 This merging is done by key of the monitor, in this case `elb-lb-httpcode-5xx-notify`.

 ### Templating

-The second thing to note is `${ dd_env }`.
-This is **terraform** templating in action.
-While double braces (`{{ env }}`) refers to datadog templating, `${ dd_env }` is a template variable we pass into our monitors. in this example we use it to specify a grouping int he message.
+The `${ dd_env }` syntax is Terraform templating.
+While double braces (`{{ env }}`) refer to Datadog templating, `${ dd_env }`
+is a template variable we pass into our monitors.
+In this example we use it to specify a grouping in the message.
 This value is passed in and can be overridden via stacks.

 We pass a value via: